-While the coding schemes proposed in literature strive to reduce the storage efficiency, ignoring the other costs, we propose a new class of codes, called Hierarchical Codes, which take into account the cost metrics that are important for a P2P storage system.
-They introduce a flexible tradeoff between replication and traditional erasure codes, which reduces the maintenance costs without scarifying storage efficiency.
+The coding schemes proposed in literature strive to increase the storage efficiency while ignoring the other costs.
+We propose a new class of codes, called Hierarchical Codes, which introduce a flexible trade-off between replication and traditional erasure codes, reducing the maintenance cost without scarifying storage efficiency.

-In section 3.1 we formalize the efficiency metrics we are interested in.
-In section 3.2 a cost analysis is performed for the main existing redundancy schemes and in particular for linear erasure code.
-Thanks to this analysis we present our Hierarchical Codes in section 4.
-Finally in section 5 we evaluate our codes by means of experiments, which run a simulated P2P storage system using trace-based peer behaviors obtained by synthetic and real traces.
+In section 3.1 we formalize the efficiency metrics used and in section 3.2 we perform a cost analysis for the main existing redundancy schemes and in particular for linear erasure codes.
+In section 4 we present Hierarchical Codes.
+Finally, in section 5 we evaluate Hierarchical Codes by means of experiments.